catherinepope/papermod/content/posts/create-jekyll-site-docker.md

 ## Next Steps

 You now have a Jekyll site on your local machine, without the pain of installing Ruby and myriad libraries.

-In a previous post, I explained an [alternative method for building and previewing existing Jekyll sites](https://www.catherinepope.com/docker/2022/08/14/docker-jekyll.html).
-There are also some tips on simplifying the Docker commands - worthwhile if you're using this method a lot.

 There's more information on the [Docker images on Bret Fisher's GitHub page](https://github.com/BretFisher/jekyll-serve).
 A big thank you to Bret for creating and maintaining these images.
 They make Jekylling much easier.